 Roll Your Own Ruby Type Checking: Part 1

-But first, what does it mean to check types?
+But first, what is Type Checking.
+Or more specifically, what does it mean to check types?

-In a dynamically-typed language such as Ruby, the types of variables, parameters, etc, are typically determined at runtime.
+In a dynamically-typed language such as Ruby, the types of variables, parameters, etc, are not known until runtime.
 That is, they can vary depending on how your program is run.
 A variable that is a String

 in some cases, may be Numeric